WaylonWalker/waylonwalkerv2/src/pages/blog/vim-replace-visual-star.md

 ## Replacing text in vim

-Vim can often be a bit verbose, but thats ok because we can hack on it, and make our own shortcuts and keybindings.
-For instance finding and replacing text requires using a command at the vim command line `:`.
+Vim can often be a bit verbose, but that's ok because we can hack on it, and make our own shortcuts and keybindings.
+For instance, finding and replacing text requires using a command at the vim command-line `:`.
 Replacing foo with bar looks like this `:%s/foo/bar/g`, the final g means all of the foos, not just the first one on the line.

 ## making it better